sanpietro/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-03_instructions.md

 1. In the Notebook, in the cell  **Cmd 6**, copy the following code and paster it into the cell:

     ```text
-    This code connects to the Data Lake Storage filesystem named "Data" and reads data in the preferences.json file stored in that data lake.
-Then a simple query has been created to retrieve data and the column "page" has been renamed to "bike_preference".
+    //This code connects to the Data Lake Storage filesystem named "Data" and reads data in the preferences.json file stored in that data lake.
+Then a simple query has been created to retrieve data and the column "page" has been renamed to "bike_preference". -->
     ```

 1. In the Notebook, in the cell under **Cmd 6**, click on the **down pointing arrow** icon and click on **Move up**.
 Repeat until the cell appears at the top of the Notebook.